St. Paul, MN Lightning Strike Map

 Live Lightning Data for St. Paul

-Download the iOS app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in St. Paul.
+Download the mobile app for live alerts, then use this city page plus the nearby-lightning and alert guides to make faster weather and safety calls in St. Paul.

 Thunderstorm Season in St. Paul